ignite/cli/docs/guide/install.md

 ### Write permission

 Ignite CLI installation requires write permission to the `/usr/local/bin/` directory.
+See [Verify the /usr/local/bin directory](#verify-the-usrlocalbin-directory).

 If the installation fails because you do not have write permission to `/usr/local/bin/`, run the following command:

 ```bash
 curl https://get.ignite.com/cli | bash